Gumball2415/palgen-persune/README.md

 <img src="docs/waveform sequence.gif">
 <img src="docs/QAM sequence.gif">

-something to note: there _is_ no one true NES palette, but this generator can pretty much approach colors that looks good enough.
+something to note: there _is_ no one true NES palette, but this generator can pretty much approach colors that looks good enough. feel free to adjust to taste!

 ## Requirements